Staff Research Projects

 The book is the first in a new series on Income Tax in South Africa, published by Juta & Co under the guidance of an editorial team comprising Professors Hattingh, Roeleveld and West.

-The Institute welcomes engagement with governments, civil society and the private sector.
+The Unit welcomes engagement with governments, civil society and the private sector.

-In terms of UCT’s policy the Institute is allowed to perform contract research.
+In terms of UCT’s policy the Unit is allowed to perform contract research.

 Staff members associated with the Institute also engage on a voluntary basis with various governmental and non-profit organisations, providing them with support, research assistance and technical advice.
 Present engagements include the Davis Tax Committee, NEPAD, the World Bank and various organs of the South African Parliament.